MartinBurian/kosapy/README.md

 Fields
 ------
+The field access is based on the [*objectivexml*](https://github.com/MartinBurian/objectivexml) library.
+Well, it's actually the other way around, objectivexml was developed as a part of kosapy and then made standalone.
+They are close siblings and were born on the same night.
+To make working with kosapy more comfortable, several features were added here, but you can generally refer to objectivexml docs if you don't understand something here.
+It might be written in different words there.

 In the entry you access the fields (=tags) in the atom:content hierarchically.
 Accessing the day in parallel entry is

     for parallel in k.parallels: